 Once you visit the second barn with the tractor museum, you will reach the entry point of the trail.
-See map on image below (or on link above).
-The trail is easy, possible with all terrain stroller but can be tricky, see comment above.
+See map on the image below (or on the link above).
+The trail is easy, possible with an all-terrain stroller but can be tricky, see comment above.

 The trail was marked well on the way with blue/pink ribbons hanging from the trees so it was easy to follow.
 There are different stations along the way with signs about different subjects and an indication of the km walked.